ashleydavis/javascript-testing-examples/README.md

 # javascript-testing-examples

-A collection of examples of automated testing with JavaScript.
+A collection of examples of efective testing techniques for JavaScript.

 Star and watch the repo to stay updated!